sb10242/WorkExpMaster/README.md

 3) This opens up the source code in VS Code.
 4) Next go to Terminal -> New Terminal.
 5) In the terminal window type 'cd <path>' where path is the path to the top level folder you just opened (you can copy it from Windows Explorer)
+6) Type 'npm install' and press return.
+This installs all the dependancy modules of the code.
+It may take some time!
-6) Type 'npm start' and press return.
+7) Type 'npm start' and press return.
 The code compiles and runs up a browser with the application running in it.
-Feel free to play.
+Feel free to play (you can always revert to the original version if you break it).
    The url in the browser is [http://localhost:3000](http://localhost:3000)

 ### Step 3 - Run the automated tests.

 1) Open a new terminal by going to Terminal -> New Terminal.
 2) In the terminal window type 'cd <path>' where path is the path to the top level folder you just opened (you can copy it from Windows Explorer)
 3) Type 'npm test' to run the tests.
 Hopefully they all pass!
+See the node commands section about running the tests with the coverage turned on.

 ## Node commands
 ### `npm start`